Grade 8 Lesson on Nouns: Definition, Types, Identifying in Sentences. Includes Video, Activities, and Assessment.

-Version 1: Simpler Lesson Plan on Nouns (Grade 8)
+Lesson Plan: Nouns (Grade 8)

 Introduction:

 - Begin the lesson by asking students if they know what a noun is.
+Allow them to share their ideas and definitions.

 - Explain that a noun is a word that names a person, place, thing, or idea.